abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 The *implies* operation
 ---

-Let's now look into something less trivial: the *implies* operation, (also known as *entailment*).
+Let's now look into something less trivial: the *implies* operation, (also known as *material condition*).
 This operation binds two propositions in a way that the truth of the first one implies the truth of the second one (or that the first proposition is a *necessary condition* for the second.)
 You can read $p → q$ as "if $p$ is true, then $q$ must also be true.

-Entailment is also a binary function - it is represented by a function from an ordered pair of boolean values, to a boolean value.
+Implies is also a binary function - it is represented by a function from an ordered pair of boolean values, to a boolean value.

 | p |	q | p → q |
 |---| --- | ---   |